 A SIMPLE IRA plan cannot have the employment requirement on the last day of the year.
 If the employee is eligible for any other reason, they must share any contribution to the SIMPLE IRA.
 This includes eligible employees who die or stop working before the contribution is made.
-Whatever counterpart formula your employer chooses, the money you contribute to your SIMPLE IRA account in your name is always yours and is immediately left with no purchase period.
+Whatever counterpart formula your employer chooses, the money you contribute to your SIMPLE IRA account in your name is always yours and can be used to IRA buy physical Gold with no purchase period.
 That means you take everything with you, even if you leave the company after a month.

 However, this money may not appear in your account right away, as your employer has until the tax-filing deadline to make your equivalent contributions.
 Your employer can direct SIMPLE contributions to your T SIMPLE IRA account.
 Rowe Price, but these contributions become your property when they are deposited in your SIMPLE IRA.
 Contributions are immediately deposited at 100%.

 The money must remain in a SIMPLE IRA account for two years starting from the initial date of participation in the SIMPLE IRA, or a 25% penalty may be imposed upon withdrawal.
 After two years, normal IRA distribution rules apply (i.e., the IRS allows people to contribute to other retirement savings plans at the same time).
 This is useful if, for example, you have more than one job that offers an employer-sponsored retirement plan, or if you also want to contribute to a traditional or Roth IRA.
 In general, the distribution rules of SIMPLE IRAs reflect traditional IRA rules, except for unqualified withdrawals within the first two years of their participation.

 Generally, the same tax results apply to SIMPLE IRA distributions as to regular IRA distributions.
 If, during this 2-year period, a SIMPLE IRA pays an amount directly to the trustee of an IRA that is not a SIMPLE IRA, the payment does not constitute a tax-free transfer from trustee to trustee or an accrued contribution.
 Your employer can enroll everyone in a SIMPLE IRA and make contributions to a SIMPLE IRA on your behalf.
 To make the transfer, you'll need to submit a SIMPLE IRA adoption agreement along with a copy of Form 5304-SIMPLE or Form 5305-SIMPLE that the employer completed to establish the SIMPLE IRA.

 However, during the 2-year period starting when you first participated in your employer's SIMPLE IRA plan, you will only be able to transfer money to another SIMPLE IRA.
 You can set up a SIMPLE IRA plan that will take effect on any date between January 1 and October 1, provided that you (or any previous employer) did not previously have a SIMPLE IRA plan.
 The payment is a distribution of the SIMPLE IRA and a contribution to the other IRA that does not qualify as a cumulative contribution.
 A distribution of a SIMPLE IRA over a 2-year period qualifies as an accrued contribution (and is therefore not included in gross income) only if the distribution is transferred to another SIMPLE IRA and meets the other requirements of section 408 (d) (for treatment as an accrued contribution).

 During the 2-year period, you can transfer an amount from one SIMPLE IRA to another SIMPLE IRA through a tax-free trustee to trustee transfer.
 You can set up a SIMPLE IRA plan for this year if you meet the other requirements of the SIMPLE IRA plan and your employees don't receive any allowances or accrue benefits from another plan for this year.
 However, unlike traditional IRAs and most other retirement accounts, SIMPLE IRAs charge a 25% early withdrawal penalty if you withdraw money within the first two years of owning the account.
 This is slightly lower than the contribution limits of other workers' retirement plans, such as 401 (k) and s plans, and is much higher than the traditional IRA contribution limits for traditional IRAs and Roth IRAs.

 You should also wait two years if you want to transfer the funds from your SIMPLE IRA to a traditional IRA without paying any tax. .